2019 Housing Finance in Africa Yearbook

 04 November 2019

-Zimbabwe, Zambia, Western Sahara, Uganda, Tunisia, Togo, Tanzania, Swaziland, Sudan, South Africa, Somalia, Sierra Leone, Seychelles, Senegal, Sao Tome and Principe, Rwanda, Nigeria, Namibia, Mozambique, Morocco, Mauritius, Mauritania, Mali, Maldives, Malawi, Libya, Liberia, Lesotho, Kenya, Guinea-Bissau, Guinea, Ghana, Gambia, Gabon, Ethiopia, Eritrea, Equatorial Guinea, Egypt, Djibouti, Democratic Republic of the Congo, Cote D'Ivoire (Ivory Coast), Congo, Comoros, Chad, Central African Republic, Cape Verde, Cameroon, Burundi, Botswana, Benin, Angola, Algeria
+Zimbabwe, Zambia, Western Sahara, Uganda, Tunisia, Togo, Tanzania, Eswatini, Sudan, South Africa, Somalia, Sierra Leone, Seychelles, Senegal, Sao Tome and Principe, Rwanda, Nigeria, Namibia, Mozambique, Morocco, Mauritius, Mauritania, Mali, Maldives, Malawi, Libya, Liberia, Lesotho, Kenya, Guinea-Bissau, Guinea, Ghana, Gambia, Gabon, Ethiopia, Eritrea, Equatorial Guinea, Egypt, Djibouti, Democratic Republic of the Congo, Cote D'Ivoire (Ivory Coast), Congo, Comoros, Chad, Central African Republic, Cape Verde, Cameroon, Burundi, Botswana, Benin, Angola, Algeria

 Investor interest in affordable housing has grown considerably in the past ten years, yet investors remain desperate for information about the affordable housing market, its opportunities and its risks.
 Their enthusiasm will dissipate if specific opportunities cannot be identified and quantified in sufficiently reliable ways.
 Current investment in affordable housing in Africa, while growing, is still grossly insufficient.
 For this reason, our Housing Finance in Africa Yearbook, now in its 10th edition, focuses on building the argument for investment in affordable housing.
 The 2019 Yearbook, launched in November 2019, covers 55 African countries and five regions, and is produced in both English and French.